 It is possible in NSW to register a relationship with the Registry of Births Deaths and Marriages.
 Partners in a registered relationship can be issued with a certificate which can be used prove their relationship status.

 Properly drawn wills can also protect de facto spouses, whether their relationship is registered or not, avoiding the need for the survivor to prove the validity of their relationship at what is already a difficult and distressing time.

-If you would like some advice about your own circumstances, contact Althea at Hornsby Wills and Probate.
-Ph: 0410 485 277.
+If you would like advice about your particular circumstances, please contact Althea at Hornsby Wills and Probate.
+Phone: 0410 485 277.
 Email: email@example.com

 More information about registering relationships is available at: